XFinger/bfriend/README.md

 I often need friendship modeling for projects so I created a generator to get up and running quickly.
 This is a simple generator for creating a Self-Referential Association for a friendship model.
-This is heavily based on [Ryan Bates rails cast #163](http://railscasts.com/episodes/163-self-referential-association) with some help from [this guy on github](https://github.com/tobyond?tab=repositories).
-It isn't particularly sophisticated and dosn't include any tests so use at your own risk.
+Heavily based on [Ryan Bates rails cast #163](http://railscasts.com/episodes/163-self-referential-association) with some help from [this guy on github](https://github.com/tobyond?tab=repositories).
+It isn't particularly sophisticated or polished and doesn't include any tests so use at your own risk.

 ## Installation